datastax/astrapy/DEVELOPING.md

 ### Empty-database requirement for integration tests

-The integration tests create and drop collections, tables and keyspaces on the target database.
-To avoid running them against a database that is already in use, the working keyspace must be empty (no collections and no tables).
-When it is not:
+The base integration tests create and drop collections, tables, UDTs and keyspaces on the target database.

-- **locally** the whole integration suite is **skipped** (so a populated database is never touched);
+To avoid late failures caused by leftover objects, the target database must have no collections, tables or UDTs in any non-system keyspace before the suite starts.

-- **in CI** the run is **failed** instead of skipped — a green-but-skipped check could let an untested PR be merged, so a non-empty CI database is treated as a hard error (and a signal that the test database needs cleaning).
-CI detection is based on the `CI` environment variable.
+If any such object is found, pytest exits with an error before the integration suite runs.
+Point the tests at a dedicated, empty database/keyspace set to run them.

-Point the tests at a dedicated, empty keyspace/database to run them.
+For intentional narrow local runs against a database that already contains unrelated objects, set `TOLERATE_POPULATED_DATABASE=yes` when invoking pytest.

 ### Multiple Python versions